xxdydx/tp/docs/UserGuide.md

    - Type `cd ` (with a space after cd)
    - Drag and drop your KnotBook folder into the terminal window
    - Press Enter
-3. Run KnotBook by typing: `java -jar knotbook.jar` and press Enter
+3. Run KnotBook by typing: `java -jar KnotBook.jar` and press Enter

 ### Step 4: Start Using KnotBook
 The app window should appear in a few seconds with some sample wedding contacts to help you get started.